25+ Easy Fundraising Ideas to Rally Your Community

 Nothing brings people together quite like sharing a meal.
 Hosting a themed dinner or potluck is a fantastic, low-budget way to create a festive atmosphere and encourage community connection.
 Pick a theme that gets people excited, like a chili cook-off, a taco fiesta, or a pasta night.
 You can sell tickets for a set price or ask for donations at the door.
 For a potluck, you can provide the main dish and ask guests to sign up to bring sides, salads, or desserts.
 This approach keeps your food costs minimal and gets everyone involved in the action.
 Promote it as a fun, casual evening to gather for a great cause, and watch your community show up to support you.

-Outdoor Movie and Game Nights
+Organize an Outdoor Movie or Game Night

 Host an event that appeals to all ages with an outdoor movie or game night.
 This is a perfect family-friendly fundraiser for a warm evening.
 You can secure a space at a local park, community center, or even a supporter’s backyard.
 Choose a popular, family-friendly film, but be sure to check on the public performance rights needed to show it legally.
 Set up a large screen or projector, invite everyone to bring blankets and lawn chairs, and sell popcorn, drinks, and candy to raise extra funds.
 You could also organize a board game tournament or lawn games like cornhole before the movie starts, adding another layer of fun and friendly competition to the evening.